-- (a) "PTZ camera" means a video camera which possesses, at a minimum, pan, tilt, and zoom capabilities or features comparable thereto. - (b) "Dedicated camera" means a video camera which is required by this regulation or an order of the Executive Director, Commission or a court of competent jurisdiction, to continuously monitor and record a specified activity and/or area. - (c) "Monitor room" means the designated room on the licensee's property that houses the surveillance system, is used exclusively for casino surveillance purposes and is dedicated to providing the coverage prescribed by this regulation. - (d) "Immediate notification" means notification to the Executive Director by telephone within 15 minutes of the discovery of any activity so prescribed by this regulation. - (e) "Immediate access" means access without delay and upon demand of the Commissioners, Executive Director or any of his agents.
+- (a) "PTZ camera" means a video camera which possesses, at a minimum, pan, tilt, and zoom capabilities or features comparable thereto. - (b) "Dedicated camera" means a video camera which is required by this regulation or an order of the Executive Director, Commission or a court of competent jurisdiction, to continuously monitor and record a specified activity and/or area. - (c) "Monitor room" means the designated room on the licensee's property that houses the surveillance system, is used exclusively for casino surveillance purposes and is dedicated to providing the coverage prescribed by this regulation. - (d) "Immediate notification" means notification to the Executive Director or their designee by telephone within 15 minutes of the discovery of any activity so prescribed by this regulation. - (e) "Immediate access" means access without delay and upon demand of the Commissioners, Executive Director or any of his agents. - (f) Satellite monitoring" means any feed from the surveillance system transmitted outside of the surveillance room.